chaoos/zwoosh/README.md

 #### array `options.dragOptions.exclude`

 Defines an array of CSS selectors.
-All elements inside the Swoosh element are ignored for dragscroll when matching against one of those CSS selectors.
-Besides the obvious tag elements, like `input`, `textarea` and such (see the default options), there is a CSS class called `sw-ignore`.
+All elements inside the Zwoosh element are ignored for dragscroll when matching against one of those CSS selectors.
+Besides the obvious tag elements, like `input`, `textarea` and such (see the default options), there is a CSS class called `zw-ignore`.
 All elements holding this class, will be ignored for dragscrolling.
 The array can be extended by more elements.

 #### array `options.dragOptions.only`